bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

-There are many choices of XC functional, with different levels of accuracy, however increased accuracy usually requires longer run time, so this is a trade-off that you will have to consider when picking your functional.
+There are many choices of XC functional, with different levels of accuracy, however increased accuracy usually requires longer run time, so this is a tradeoff that you will have to consider when picking your functional.

-The XC functional is setup is described in the XC section of the CP2K input.
-The choice of the functionals could also depend on the availability of the corresponding pseudopotentials.
+The XC functional setup is described in the XC section of the CP2K input.
+The choice of functional also depends on the availability of the corresponding pseudopotentials.
 In fact, each pseudopotential is built using a specific XC functional and it should be used only in combination with that XC functional.
 Usually, the name of the pseudopotential file reports explicitly the XC functional used to build it.

 The table below lists the XC functional types available in CP2K from least to most accurate, and gives a overview of each option.